twiz-/split-analytics/README.md

   end
  ```

  This shouldn't work as is because the `variant` hasn't been setup.
 But this is the basic pattern.
-Create an analytics event after a controller action in your applcaiton.
-So, let's make it so that the `request.variant.join` makes sense.
+Create an analytics event after a controller action in your application.
+Let's make it so that the `request.variant.join` makes sense.

  ```ruby
   class ApplicationController < ActionController::Base